Adult autism informant guide

 2. Attend an online ADI-R interview via Zoom

-The next step will be to attend an online interview via Zoom with a Consultant Psychiatrist.
-We call this the Autism Diagnostic Interview-Revised (ADI-R) and is a comprehensive interview that lasts between two and three hours, and looks at the developmental history and current behaviour of the person being assessed.
+The next step will be to attend an online interview via Zoom with a specialist clinician.
+We call this the Autism Diagnostic Interview-Revised (ADI-R).
+It is a comprehensive interview that lasts between two and three hours and looks at the developmental history and current behaviour of the person being assessed.

 The original ADI was created in 1989 as a method for researching autism diagnoses.
 In 1994, it was revised, shortened and adjusted, resulting in a better diagnostic model that produces more valuable and accurate outcomes.